lambda-fairy/maud/docs/content/web-frameworks.md

 # Actix

-Actix support is available with the "actix-web" feature:
+Actix support is available with the "actix-web" or the "actix-web-2" feature.
+The "actix-web" feature enables usage of 1.0.0 <= actix-web < 2.0.0 wheras "actix-web-2" enables the usage of version 2.:

 ```toml
 # ...